High Contrast Mode:

 • Hollow-sounding wood

 • Discarded wings near windows or doors.
-Termite swarms indoors, especially in spring, is a major red flag.
+Termite swarms indoors, especially in spring, are a major red flag.

 • Visible damage to wood structures.